d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 \newpage
 ### Summarize and visualize the data {-}

-9. Calculate the conditional proportion of skiers/snowboarders that wore a helmet with a head injury.
+9. Using the two-way table, calculate the conditional proportion of skiers/snowboarders that wore a helmet with a head injury.

-\vspace{.6in}
+\vspace{.3in}

-10. Calculate the conditional proportion of skiers/snowboarders that did not wear a helmet with a head injury.
+10. Using the two-way table, calculate the conditional proportion of skiers/snowboarders that did not wear a helmet with a head injury.

-\vspace{.6in}
+\vspace{.3in}

 \begin{center}\includegraphics[width=0.7\linewidth]{08-inference-2cat_test_files/figure-latex/unnamed-chunk-2-1} \end{center}

-11. Fill in the blanks on the graph with the appropriate variables and values to complete the segmented bar plot showing the proportion of head injuries between those who use helmets and those who do not use helmets.  *Hint*: Use the conditional proportions from questions 9 and 10.
+11. Fill in the blanks on the graph above with the appropriate variables and values to complete the segmented bar plot showing the proportion of head injuries between those who wear helmets and those who do not wear helmets.  *Hint*: Use the conditional proportions from questions 9 and 10.

-\vspace{0.1in}
+\vspace{1mm}

 12. Based on the segmented bar plot, Does there appear to be an association between helmet use and head injury?
 Explain using the plot.

-\vspace{1in}
+\vspace{0.7in}

 13. Calculate the summary statistic for this study.
 Use helmet use (`Yes`) minus no helmet use (`No`) as the order of subtraction.

-\vspace{1in}
+\vspace{0.5in}

 14. What is the notation used for the value calculated in question 13?

-\vspace{0.5in}
+\vspace{0.2in}
 \newpage

 ### Use statistical analysis methods to draw inferences from the data {-}

 To test the null hypothesis we could use simulation methods as we did with a single categorical variable in class.
 In this in-class activity we will focus on theory-based methods.
 Like with a single proportion, the difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.